samof76/samof76.github.io/drafts/2025-02-16-kubelet-initialization.md

 	return strings.HasSuffix(runtimeEndpoint, CrioSocketSuffix)
 }
 ```

-### TODO: Deepdive ProbeManager

-Start from this...
-48. The `klet.probeManager`(`pkg/kubelet/kubelet.go: 867`) is initialized to an instance of prode manager interface, `Manager` defined at `pkg/kubelet/prober/prober_manager.go: 71` which creates a probe worker for every container that specifies a probe, and it also updates each of the pod container status.

-To curl the kubelet's runtime configuration, you need to access the kubelet's API endpoint, which typically listens on port `10250` by default.
-The kubelet provides a `/configz` endpoint that exposes its runtime configuration.

 ### How to get the kubelet's runtime configuration?
 Here’s how you can curl the kubelet's runtime configuration: